atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/trends.md

 ### Summary:

-* Visualizing trends can be misleading
-* It is important to get context for your data
+* It is important to give context for time series data
   * Try to explain any variances from the norm
 * Monitor the x and y axes:
   * X- Does the time period provide enough information to draw accurate conclusions ?